adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

     if There's text inside
         Change the text
         Stop
-    if There's an array of elements iside
+    if There's an array of nodes iside
-        Change all the text inside EACH element There's just one element inside
+        Change all the text inside EACH element (recursion ⤴) if There's just one node inside
-        Change all the text inside that element
+        Change all the text inside that element (recursion ⤴)
 ```

 Now let's write the code for that...